Code-Institute-Submissions/eeefitness/README.md

 <sub>*Created using* [Am I Responsive](http://ami.responsivedesign.is/)</sub>

 EEE Fitness is a fictitious gym whose motto is Exercise Energize Empower.
-This project is the first of four Milestone Projects that make up the Full Stack Web Development Program at the [Code Institue](https://codeinstitute.net/), and the main requirements were to make a static but responsive website with a minimum of three pages using HTML5 and CSS3.
+This project is the first of four Milestone Projects that make up the Full Stack Web Development Program at the [Code Institue](https://codeinstitute.net/).
+The main requirements were to make a static but responsive website with a minimum of three pages using HTML5 and CSS3.

 Click <a href="https://nualagr.github.io/eeefitness/">here</a> view the website live.
 <br>